kiarazhu/Stopwatch/README.md

 Now that we know how we should set our status registers, we are ready to write the program.

 Coding Notes:
-- The <avr/io.h> header file includes the apropriate IO definitions for the device.
+- The <avr/io.h> header file includes all of the relevant I/O definitions for our program.
 -
 - If a variable can be changed outside the normal flow of a program (i.e in the interrupt handler), it should be declared as `volatile`.
 - Calling `sei()` turns on interrupts globally.